cthogg/gatsby-theme-modern-portfolio/README.md

 - the project uses yarn workspaces so to execute a command from root use e.g. `yarn workspace example develop`

 ## TODO:
-- ensure that my personal site is shown on example and not in the gatsby theme-clear-blog
+- make the linkedin and email address in the markdown file
+- change the colours easily with an option
+-
 - connect to Netlify CMS easily.